vestrel00/contacts-android/CONTRIBUTING.md

 ## Setup

-To open, build, and run this project, you will need to use [Android Studio Meerkat Feature Drop | 2024.3.2][android-studio] and later versions.
+To open, build, and run this project, you will need to use [Android Studio Otter 2 Feature Drop | 2025.2.2 Patch 1][android-studio] or later versions.

 If you run into any build issues, open up Android Studio preferences and make sure the following is set correctly...